Oaxaca en la historia y en el mito: Mixtec Tree of Life

-The image below reflects elements of the Yuta Tnoho Tree Glyph; found on page 37 of the Yuta Tnoho Codex.
+The image of a red person emanating from a tree, reflects elements of the Yuta Tnoho Tree Glyph; found on page 37 of the Codex Vindobonensis Mexicanus or the Yuta Tnoho Codex.
 The crossed limbs of a pochote tree, a newborn child, the whirlwinds representing Quetzalcoatl (the source of rain and life) are all elements of this mixteca Tree of Life.
-Humankind, in this creation myth is said to have developed from a tree.
+Humankind, in this creation myth is said to have developed from the flowers of a tree.
 The male and female branches of the tree are crossed in order to produce human life.

 The two main figures above, one male, one female have inspired different interpretations.
 Some see in the two figures the story of a town being formed by an indigenous couple.
 Other see a wedding.
-There seem to be no notes from the artist to settle the debate.
-The clues to the identities of the people represented lie in the glyphs below their figures, indicating their dates of birth, which are also used as their names.
+This is the way that Garcia Bustos identifies the scene in his biography.
+The clues to the identities of the people represented lie in the glyphs below their figures, indicating their dates of birth, on the 260 day Mesoamerican calendar.
 The male figure on the left, identified by a bare chest, with an alligator icon below him and four dots, is Lord Four Alligators.
-The woman on the right, identified by her long hair, with the skull and one dot is Lady One Death.
-The newborn baby, born from the tree, is a key element for the Mixtec rulers because the child establishes the ruling line on the Mixtecs of Apoala.
+The woman on the right, identified by her long hair and huipil, with the skull and one dot below her is Lady One Death.
+The newborn baby, born from the tree, is a key element for the Mixtec rulers because the child establishes the ruling line of the Mixtecs of Apoala.
 They extended their domain and power through marriages among leading families.

 Dates and Names on codices

-The Mixtec calendar is similar to the Aztec calendar.
-In the Mixtec culture, names were taken from birthdates on the ritual calendar.
+The 260 day Mixtec ritual calendar is similar to the Aztec calendar and other Mesoamerican calendars.
+In the Mixtec culture, names were taken from birth dates on the ritual calendar.
 We observed above that the name of Lady One Death is indicated on the mural by a skull for death and one dote for the year one.
 There are 20 glyphs, mostly selected from nature, like the skull, for days on codices, and used throughout Mesoamérica.
 And there are 13 periods of 20 days.
 This makes for a ritual year of 260 days.
-There was also a calendar of 365 days and a cycle of 52 years.
+There was also a calendar of 365 days and a cycle of 52 years in Mesoamerican calendars.